The fascia lata is the deep fascia that wraps the outer thigh.

 These layers merge at the distal end of the TFL

-- The deep layer originates from the supraactabular fossa between the capsule of the hip joint and the attachment of the rectus femoris.
+- The deep layer originates from the supraacetabular fossa between the capsule of the hip joint and the rectus femoris’s attachment.

 The deep layer extends to join with the other layers distal to their merger interior to the TFL.